adaptyteam/adapty-docs/versioned_docs/version-3.0/InvalidProductIdentifiers.md

 import Zoom from 'react-medium-image-zoom';
 import 'react-medium-image-zoom/dist/styles.css';

-This warning means that at least one of the products on the paywall isn’t available in the App Store, even though it’s listed there.
-If none of the products are available, you’ll get a 1000-code error: `noProductIDsFound`.
-If you don’t see an error, you can safely ignore the warning.
+The 1000-code error, `noProductIDsFound`, indicates that none of the products you requested on the paywall are available for purchase in the App Store, even though they’re listed there.
+This error may sometimes come with an `InvalidProductIdentifiers` warning.
+If the warning appears without an error, safely ignore it.

-If you are encountering this error, please follow the steps below to resolve it:
+If you’re encountering the `noProductIDsFound` error, follow these steps to resolve it:

 ## Step 1.
 Check your iOS version